FrancisDunne/Active_Directory/README.md

 ## Objective

-The Active Directory project aimed to design and implement a robust directory service infrastructure to manage and centralize network resources efficiently.
-The primary focus was to establish secure user authentication, authorization, and access control mechanisms, enhancing overall network security and administrative efficiency.
+The objective of the Active Directory project was to design and implement a robust directory service infrastructure for efficiently managing and centralizing network resources.
+The primary goal was to establish secure user authentication, authorization, and access control mechanisms, thereby enhancing overall network security and administrative efficiency.

 ### Skills Learned